Târgoviște

-Târgoviște was one of the most important cities in the history of Wallachia, as it was its capital between the early 15th and 16th centuries.
-At the 2011 census, the city had a population of 79,610 people, making it the 26th largest in the country.
+Târgoviște was one of the most important cities in the history of Wallachia, as it was its capital from 1418 to 1659.
+At the 2021 census, the city had a population of 66,965 people, making it the 27th largest in the country.

-Name
+Etymology

 The name Târgoviște is a Slavic name which the city acquired in the Middle Ages.
 It is derived from the old Slavonic word for "marketplace", referring to the place rather than the market itself.